View original article on NHS Choices

 After having a leg or foot amputated, it's very important to avoid injuring your remaining "good" leg and foot, particularly if your amputation was needed because of diabetes.
 Your remaining leg and foot may also be at risk.

-Like any type of surgery, an amputation carries a risk of complications.
+Like any type of operation, an amputation carries a risk of complications.
 It also carries a risk of additional problems directly related to the loss of a limb.

 There are a number of factors that influence the risk of complications from amputation, such as your age, the type of amputation you've had, and your general health.